headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-far.md

 ### Explanation on what will happen

 A Feature Archive is a fully self contained ZIP file with the Feature Model file and all its dependencies.
 We will create such an Archive and the launch it.
-The startup will be significally faster is the Kickstart project / Feature Launcher does not have to download the dependencies.
+The startup will be significantly faster is the Kickstart project / Feature Launcher does not have to download the dependencies.

 ### Step 1: Obtain Sling Starter and Kickstart Modules